The Arts Association of East Alabama

 We are pleased to announce our 2025-2026 Performance Series season!
 Check the Opelika Observer.
 Click on the link below to go to our secure online order form, or call the office at 334-749-8105.

-“Sweet Dreams” - Mandy Barnet Sings Patsy Cline
+“Sweet Dreams” - Mandy Barnet Sings Patsy Cline, rescheduled for Fall 2025

 Performance Series Events